Tintern Abbey United Kingdom

 Tintern Abbey, Wye Valley

 Tintern Abbey stands in the Wye Valley on the Welsh bank of the River Wye, about 5 miles north of Chepstow.
 The Cistercian monastery was founded in 1131 and reached its full scale in the late 13th century under the patronage of Roger Bigod, Earl of Norfolk.
-Henry VIII’s dissolution of the monasteries in 1536 left it roofless and the lead stripped from the roof within a generation.
-The ruin has been open to visitors since the 18th century, when the Wye Valley became one of the first tourist destinations in Britain following William Gilpin’s Observations on the River Wye (1782), which codified the picturesque aesthetic that made the valley fashionable.
+Henry VIII’s dissolution of the monasteries in 1536 left it roofless within a generation – the lead stripped from the roof, the glass removed, the revenue redirected to the crown.
+The ruin has been open to visitors since the 18th century, when the Wye Valley became one of the first tourist destinations in Britain following William Gilpin’s Observations on the River Wye (1782), which codified the picturesque aesthetic that made ruined abbeys in river gorges fashionable.

 Wordsworth’s Lines Composed a Few Miles Above Tintern Abbey (1798) is the most cited literary response to the site.
-The poem was written on the return from a walking tour rather than during it, and the abbey itself is barely mentioned; the poem is about memory and the Wye landscape more broadly.
+The poem was written on the return from a walking tour rather than during it, and the abbey itself is barely mentioned; it is about memory and the Wye landscape more broadly.
+The site produced one of the foundational documents of English Romanticism; the poetry is worth reading before, not after, the visit.

 The Abbey